ellysh/video-game-bots/ClickerBots/example.md

 This is a list of advantages of clicker bots:

 1. Easy to develop, extend functionality and debug.
-2. Easy to integrate with any version of the target game even if an interface of these versions differs significantly.
+2. Easy to integrate with any version of the target game even, there are significant differences between these versions' interfaces.
 3. It is difficult to protect a game against this type of bots.

 This is a list of disadvantages of clicker bots: